organisciak/dissertation/document/2_crowdsourcing.md

 One of the better explored spaces of retrieval over or incorporating crowdsourced information is in folksonomies.
 Folksonomies refer to free-text labelling (i.e., 'tagging') by non-professionals.
 A popular resource for folksonomies over general web documents is the older incarnation of bookmarking website del.icio.us.
-In folksonomies such as on del.icio.us, over 50% of tags contribute information that was not contained in the document; for music tags (on the website Last.fm), over 98% of tags provide text information not previously help in the record [@bischoff_can_2008].
+In folksonomies such as on del.icio.us, over 50% of tags contribute information that was not contained in the document; for music tags (on the website Last.fm), over 98% of tags provide text information not previously held in the record [@bischoff_can_2008].
 Information retrieval can benefit for this extra information, and a comparison of web query logs to folksonomies from del.icio.us, Flickr, and Last.fm shows that 58.43-71.22% of queries overlap at least partially with tags in those systems (ibid).

 Studying ways to retrieve saved bookmarks on del.icio.us, [@hotho_information_2006] present _FolkRank_, a technique to adjust authority of authors and importance of tags in order to find important resources.